 “Overseer” comes from two Greek words: over and see.
-An overseer is one who has responsibility for the care of someone, implying an official responsibility within a congregation, probably referring to the pastor.
-He ministers to and responsible for the care of the local church.
+An overseer has responsibility for the care of someone, implying an official responsibility within a congregation, referring to the pastor.
+He ministers to and is responsible for the care of the local church.

-This word carries such ideas as review, inspect, and examine.
-The pastor looks over his congregation for inspection.
+“Overseers” carries such ideas as review, inspect, and examine.
+The pastor looks over his congregation to study what they need.
 An “overseer” looks after and cares for the congregation’s direction.
 An overseer is a leader who has the responsibility to care for the church.
 He carries the position of oversight.

 1 Tim 3:1, “This is a faithful saying: If a man desires the position of a bishop, he desires a good work.”